-- 1. Don't allow other installations or operation considerations to take priority over safety considerations. - 2.
+- Don't allow other installations or operation considerations to take priority over safety considerations. - 2.
 Don't attempt to use the fireplace until the installation is complete. - 3.
 Don't use unlisted parts and accessories with the fireplace except for special flashings that may be fabricated locally. - 4.
 Don't use damaged parts or accessories with this fireplace. - 5.
-Don't install the fireplace in an exposed or non-insulated area. - 6.
+Don't install the fireplace in an exposed or uninsulated area. - 6.
 Don't install the fireplace over carpeting. - 7.
 Don't install the fireplace on a poorly constructed base or fail to fasten down or attach the fireplace to prevent it from shifting out of position. - 8.
 Don't create or allow a crack to develop between the metal face of the fireplace and noncombustible trim. - 9.
 Don't install the fireplace where flammable or explosive liquids or vapors are likely to be present. - 10.
 Don't neglect all the considerations mentioned in this manual concerning clearances to combustibles, spacing from obstructions and proper chimney height when selecting the location and installing the chimney. - 11.
 Don't allow insulating materials to contact the chimney. - 12.
 Don't forget to support flat chase flashing to prevent water from puddling. - 13.
 Don't neglect to apply caulking or mastic to the required joints of the flashing and between the flashing roof. - 14.
 Don't dry clothing or other articles near the fireplace. - 15.
 Don't store or place flammable liquids, gases or pressurized containers near the fireplace. - 16.
 Don't neglect to instruct all responsible persons in the proper and safe operation of the fireplace. - 17.
 Don't fail to instruct all persons, especially children and elderly persons, concerning the hazards of improper operation and unauthorized tampering with the fireplace. - 18.
 Don't use this fireplace to burn paper, cardboard, or other debris. - 19.
 Don't neglect to inspect and clean the chimney regularly. - 20.
 Don't operate the fireplace with the glass fire screen doors partially open.
 The doors should always be fully open or fully closed. - 21.
-Don't use gasoline, kerosene, engine oil, or charcoal lighter fluid. - 22.
+Don't use gasoline, kerosene, engine oil,or charcoal lighter fluid. - 22.
 Don't store fuel supply closer to the fireplace than the minimum spacing required for combustible materials. - 23.
 Don't subject the fireplace to the intense heat of a large fire the first three times the fireplace is used, but build moderate fires to allow the materials to cure and adjust. - 24.
 Don't clean the chimney with metallic devices or chemical cleaners. - 25.
 Don't use the fireplace or chimney for venting wood or coal burning heaters or inserts unless approved in writing by MHSC. - 26.
-Don't poke or stir the logs while they are burning.
-Use only firelogs that have been evaluated for the application in fireplace and refer to firelog warnings and caution markings on packaging prior to use.
+Don't put combustibles within 28 inches of the fireplace opening.

-WARNING: If not installed, operated and maintained in accordance with the manufacturers instructions, this product could expose you to substances in fuel or from fuel combustion which can cause death or serious illness and which are known to the state of California to cause cancer, birth defects or other reproductive harm.
+Warning: If not installed, operated and maintained in accordance with the manufacturers instructions, this product could expose you to substances in fuel or from fuel combustion which can cause death or serious illness and which are known to the state of California to cause cancer, birth defects or other reproductive harm.
 Also, operation, installation and servicing of this product could expose you to airborne particles of glass wool fibers known to the state of California to cause cancer through inhalation.